 Key to Level 3's strategy and market competitiveness is its expansive global network infrastructure, which extends to major metropolitan markets in the US, Europe, and Latin America.
 Expanding that network is a primary focus of the company's strategy.
 Relying on its own network instead of other carriers (which it needs for some locations) drives its customer targeting.

 In 2013 the company also expanded an existing agreement with MLB Advanced Media (MLBAM) -- Major League Baseball's interactive media and Internet company -- to include data center services for the company's leading digital media products (including MLB.TV live video streaming).
-It has also entered long-term settlement-free Internet traffic exchange agreements (known as peering agreements) with both XO Communications (in 2013) and tw telecom inc. (in 2012).
+It has also entered long-term settlement-free Internet traffic exchange agreements (known as peering agreements) with XO Communications.

 Level 3 also continues to expand its portfolio of services to include more bundled options for clients looking to add support for wireless broadband connectivity (Clearwire) and managed video networking services (FOX Broadcasting), among other advanced services.